 - all necessary equipment has been purchased;

-- Lake Baikal Foundation provide media support to the project.
+- Lake Baikal Foundation provided media support to the project;

 - the researchers found 34 singing male birds instead of 19 found a year ago;

 - they detected the main breeding area in the delta which are willow branches 1-4 m high near meadows and in buggy areas;

 - they made biotopical description of 25 areas;

 - 11 birds got ringed (8 males and 3 females) for further observation of their migration routes during this year;

 - the researchers came up with the conclusion that the yellow-breasted bunting still lives in the Selenga delta, but its density is significantly lower than 30-40 years ago;

 - on May 30, 2018 in the framework of cooperation with Lake Baikal Foundation National Geographic Russia magazine published the article «Where has the yellow-breasted bunting gone?» (in Russian);